 Pay attention to your dog’s everyday life

 It’s important to pay attention to what the dog’s life is outside the agility ring.
 Does he already get everything he needs and wants from somewhere else?

 A dog who releases his energy every day by playing with other dogs will be harder to motivate, unless he’s naturally high-drive.
 Also, if they have toys and bones to play with all the time, he might not get excited about them as a reward in training.

 Instead of asking your dog to sit before each sequence when you’re training, get your dog as excited as possible before the sequence.
 If you begin a sequence or a course with your dog in a low drive, you won’t be able to lure him to a higher drive during the course.

 If your dog always gets his reward from your hand, there’s no reason for him to pass you.
 This way, the speed you are running yourself will be the speed of the dog’s.
 Instead, to encourage your dog to drive to obstacles, start rewarding him behind them.

 When you place a toy or a food bowl behind an obstacle, your dog should be excited about going there.
 He should want to get to the reward, so the state of mind for this situation is that the dog is trying to pull in his collar to get there, instead of hearing you say “don’t take it” or “leave it”.

 Also, even if your first reaction would be to yell “no” when your dog is running to the reward passing all the obstacles on the way, remember that if your dog runs fast to the reward, you are halfway there.

 Hopefully these tips give you some inspiration when thinking about how to get the best out of your agility dog — while keep them happy, motivated and excited to train agility with you.

-There are plenty of lessons and tips for motivation and building connection in the OneMind Dogs learning library — create a free account to take a look around and see for yourself!
+There are plenty of lessons and tips for motivation and building connection in the OneMind Dogs learning library — start the free trial to take a look around and see for yourself!